 Alcohol is classified as a depressant.
 This doesn’t necessarily mean it makes you depressed (although it can have this effect), it means that it slows down messaging in our brain and the reduces levels of important neurotransmitters, such as serotonin (aka the happy hormone).
 This is why people often slur their speech and are less coordinated.
 Heavy drinking can even lead to a blackout resulting in memory loss.
 While in the short term alcohol may boost confidence, over time it is more likely to increase feelings of anxiety.
 The dehydrating effect and increase in heart rate can also exacerbate these feelings of anxiety.

 Here are our top 5 tips to help you enjoy yourself during the festive season without compromising on your health:

 - Order your wine by the glass so that you can keep track of what you’re drinking.
 This means you won’t feel like you have to finish the bottle.

 - Try and make sure you are well hydrated before you start drinking.
 This will ensure you start with a full dank and might help prevent you from drinking too quickly.

 - Since alcohol strips water from the body, an easy way to prevent dehydration is to keep drinking water all night.
 Don’t use alcohol to quench your thirst – make sure you opt for water for this.
-Drinking in between alcoholic beverages will also help reduce the severity of your hangover.
+Drinking water in between beverages will also help reduce the severity of your hangover.

 - Choose soda as a mixer rather than tonic or soft drinks which are laden with sugars.
 Soda will also help keep you hydrated as well.

 - Choose ‘low strength alcohol’.
-Don’t be fooled by ‘healthy’ or ‘low carb’ alcoholic drinks, as it’s the actually the alcohol content that contributes the most kilojoules, not the carbohydrate.
+Don’t be fooled by ‘healthy’ or ‘low carb’ drinks, as it’s the actually the alcohol content that contributes the most kilojoules, not the carbohydrate.

 Keep this in mind when drinking